dbmdz/flusswerk/README.md

  - `flowBuilder.write(Consumer<T>)` processes values of type `T`, but does not send messages returned by the writer.
  - `flowBuilder.writeAndSend(Function<T, Message>)` processes values of type `T`, and sends the message returned by the writer to the default output queue.
- - `flowBuilder.writeAndSendMany(Function<T, List<? extends Message>>)` processes values of type `T`, and sends all messages in the list returned by the writer to the default output queue.
+ - `flowBuilder.writeAndSendMany(Function<T, List<Message>>)` processes values of type `T`, and sends all messages in the list returned by the writer to the default output queue.

 It is always possible to use `MessageBroker.send("some.queue", Message)` anywhere to manually [send messages to arbitrary queues](#sending-messages-to-arbitrary-queues).